AuraBee/techTestCucumber/README.md

-# BBC Sounds - Technical Test showcasing Cucumber + Selenium + JavaScript for testing.
+# Project using Cucumber + Selenium + JavaScript for testing.

 ## Project Overview